nyamuniga/paper-bitcoin/TECHNICAL_DOCUMENTATION.md

 - **Concurrent Swaps:** When redeeming from multiple child mints, the engine spawns asynchronous futures (via `join_all`) to melt proofs simultaneously across all mints.
 - **Idempotency & Retries:** If a Mint connection times out during issuance, it might return an `outputs already signed` error on retry.
 The frontend handles these transient idempotency errors gracefully through background polling without alarming the user.
-- **Journaled Transactions:** Before sweeping or minting, a `Pending` transaction is persisted to the `WalletState`.
-If the app crashes or network dies mid-flight, the `resume_pending_transactions` routine automatically recovers signatures and finalizes the operation upon restart.
+- **Journaled Transactions:** Before sweeping, minting, or paying a Lightning invoice, a `Pending` transaction is strictly persisted to the `WalletState`.
+If the app crashes or the network dies mid-flight (e.g. waiting for a lightning invoice to be paid), the transaction remains in the history.
+- **Unified Recovery UI:** The frontend leverages a robust `check_transaction_status` backend command.
+Users can click "Check Status & Recover" on any Pending transaction in their UI history to safely resume the operation, fetch stranded tokens from the mint, or gracefully mark it as failed without losing funds.
 - **Atomic Commits:** The engine saves the modified proofs to disk *before* propagating success to the user, ensuring funds are never orphaned.

 ### Offline Mints During Redemption (The "All-or-Nothing" Rule)